approov/quickstart-python-token-check/src/approov-protected-server/token-binding-check/README.md

-# Approov Token Integration Example
+# Approov Token Binding Integration Example

-This Approov integration example is from where the code example for the [Approov token check quickstart](/docs/APPROOV_TOKEN_QUICKSTART.md) is extracted, and you can use it as a playground to better understand how simple and easy it is to implement [Approov](https://approov.io) in a Python API server.
+This Approov integration example is from where the code example for the [Approov token binding check quickstart](/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md) is extracted, and you can use it as a playground to better understand how simple and easy it is to implement [Approov](https://approov.io) in a Python API server.

 ## TOC - Table of Contents